2022-Spring-Cohort/virtual-pet-benjamin-gibbs-2/README.md

 ## Iteration 2
+Need to add shelter - array lists
 Our pets are housed in a shelter and cared for by you.
 You can interact with one pet at a time, or all pets.
 They can be adopted.
 - [ ]    Ability for players to admit pets into the shelter or adopt them
 - [ ]    Ability for players to see a list of all pets in the shelter
+- [ ]    Ability for players to see the current status of ONE pet: such as hunger, boredom, and health
-- [ ]    Ability for players to see the current status of all pets at once, such as hunger, boredom, and health
+- [ ]    Ability for players to see the current status of ALL PETS AT ONCE, such as hunger, boredom, and health

+        - break Status call into individual Status calls (still keep MasterStatus) - make way to arrange information in a readable format.
+- [ ]    Ability for players to choose to interact with ONE PET, such as feed, play, and take to doctor
-- [ ]    Ability for players to choose to interact with one pet or multiple pets, such as feed, play, and take to doctor
+- [ ]    Ability for players to choose to interact with ALL PETS, such as feed, play, and take to doctor